Suspect in 2010 Cabanas shooting gets 20 years in Mexico

-MEXICO CITY (AP) — The man suspected of shooting former Paraguay national soccer team standout Salvador Cabanas in the head in 2010 has been sentenced to 20 years in prison in Mexico.
+MEXICO CITY (AP) — The man suspected of shooting former Paraguay national soccer team standout Salvador Cabanas in the head in 2010, effectively ending his career, has been sentenced to 20 years in prison in Mexico, authorities announced Sunday.

-But federal prosecutors said in a statement Sunday that a man known as Jose Jorge “B,” with no full last name given, was sentenced for organized crime, not attempted murder.
+But federal prosecutors said in a statement that the man identified as Jose Jorge “B,” with no full last name given, was sentenced for organized crime, not attempted murder.

 Multiple Mexican media outlets said the sentenced man was Jose Jorge Balderas Garza, alias “El J.J.,” an alleged associate of the former Beltran Leyva cartel.
 The newspaper El Universal said the judgment was “not related to the attack on the player.”

-Cabanas starred with the Mexican club America at the time of the shooting in the bathroom of a Mexico City bar.
-It effectively ended his career despite several comeback attempts.
+Cabanas was a 29-year-old star striker with the Mexican club America at the time of the January 2010 shooting in a Mexico City bar bathroom, which nearly killed him.
+Also the captain of Paraguay’s national team, he was forced to miss the World Cup in South Africa that summer.

 Most Read Nation & World Stories